Dementia Friendly Newcastle

 Resources to become more dementia friendly

-Alzheimers Society have a range of dementia friendly resources on their website, this includes:
+Alzheimer’s Society have a range of dementia friendly resources on their website, such as:

 Dementia Services Development Centre have a Dementia Friendly Design Tool with dementia friendly design tips for care environments, public spaces, Leisure and activity centres, libraries, supermarkets and shops, transport and more.